brunobeltran/brunobeltran.com/content/posts/defining-science.md

    + In particular, I just wanted to point out that models need not be deterministic.

-By "predictive", I mean something very subtle (because I don't believe in "causality", more on that later, I promise I'm not crazy).
+By "predictive", I mean something very subtle (because I don't think "causality" is really important to science at all, more on that below, I promise I'm not crazy).
 For a model to be "predictive", it merely needs to expresses a relationship between different observable that we expect to *always be true*.
 For example:

 1. Kepler's "Law of Orbits": once we determine two points on the ellipse, we can predict what all of the values that are observable ("distances from the sun")